 Submit support requests and browse self-service resources.

 Let’s take a look at how an API gateway should be built, and why you should care about the way your API gateway works.

-Most API gateways operate using a proxy pattern, where the gateway listens for incoming API requests that it routes to a service exposed by an application.
-This is often deployed in a customer’s DMZ with the API endpoint exposed to the outside world, and the application exposing the service buried deep inside the customer’s network.
+Most API gateways operate using a proxy pattern.
+The gateway listens for incoming API requests that it routes to a service exposed by an application.
+This is often deployed in a customer’s DM.
+The API endpoint is exposed to the outside world.
+And the application exposing the service is buried deep inside the customer’s network.

 There are a couple of rules that many of the vendors break: